OpenVZ/vzkernel/redhat/rhdocs/README.md

+**Attention**

+Are you looking to read the RHEL kernel documentation?
+Be sure to view the rendered version [here](https://redhat.gitlab.io/centos-stream/src/kernel/documentation/) instead of the gitlab markdown version to avoid broken links!

 All changes to this file and directories included at this level must be made to the [Red Hat kernel documentation project](https://gitlab.com/redhat/centos-stream/src/kernel/documentation) Please see the 'Making Changes' section below for detailed information on